mosaicml/examples/examples/llm/inference/README.md

     --temperature 1.0 \
     --top_p 0.95 \
     --top_k 50 \
-    --seed 1 \
+    --seed 17 \
     --max_new_tokens 256 \
     --prompts \
       "The answer to life, the universe, and happiness is" \
-      "MosaicML is an ML training efficiency starup that is known for" \
+      "MosaicML is an ML training efficiency startup that is known for" \
-      "My name is" \
+      "Here's a quick recipe for baking chocolate chip cookies: Start by" \
       "The best 5 cities to visit in Europe are"
 ```